non87/SISeg/README.md

 Based on the discussion above, SISeg works on the assumption that relevant data for segregation in an environment is organized in a matrix.
-Ths example starts from there and show how to conduct statistical inference:
+This example shows how to calculate segregation indices and conduct statistical inference starting from such matrix:

 ``` r
 library(SISeg)